 It’s still one of my favorites, and now we can enjoy the sweet, minty flavor without worrying about any refined sugars or cholesterol from dairy fat!

 This ice cream gets its creaminess, along with it’s pale green color, from ripe avocados.
 (Don’t worry, you can’t really taste them!)
-Blended with a touch of coconut oil, raw honey and pure peppermint extract, this is the type of treat that won’t slow you down when you feel like Irish tap dancing on a bar later.
-Not that I would know.
+Blended with a touch of coconut oil, raw honey and pure peppermint extract, this is the type of treat that won’t slow you down when you feel like an Irish jig!

 Mint Chocolate Chip Ice Cream